March 18, 2014

 Are you planning on updating Arcadecraft after release?

 YES!
 The amount of updates is tied directly to how well the game sells.
+This goes for the PC version as well.

 What sorts of things would you update after the fact?